© BLB NRW, Niederlassung Münster

 The focus at the Centre of Mathematics Münster (CMM) is on the interaction between researchers from different fields of mathematics.
 The aim is that reseachers work together to develop overarching approaches to solving fundamental mathematical questions.

 The approximately 3,500 square metre research building will be constructed on an as yet undeveloped plot on the Orléans-Ring.
-The construction site has been under preparation since Spring 2022 and the research building should be ready to occupy in 2025.
+The research building should be ready to occupy in 2026.
 The principal builder of the project is the Bau- und Liegenschaftsbetrieb Nordrhein-Westfalen (BLB NRW).

 Next steps: